restyle logo

 Style Props

-The second argument to the styled function also accepts a function that returns a styles object based on the props passed to the component:
+The second argument to the styled utility also accepts a style resolver function that returns an object of styles based on the props passed to the component, referred to as style props.
+This is useful for creating components that accept dynamic styles based on props.

 Now you can use these props to style the component: